NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 contrastive Hebbian learning (CHL) can be constructed and simulated with ngc-learn.

-In this demonstration, we will design a simple (single-wing) Harmonium, also known as the restricted Boltzmann machine (RBM).
+In this walkthrough, we will design a simple (single-wing) Harmonium, also known as the restricted Boltzmann machine (RBM).
 We will specifically focus on learning its synaptic connections with an algorithmic recipe known as Contrastive Divergence (CD).
-After going through this demonstration, you will:
+After going through this walkthrough, you will:

 1. Learn how to construct an `NGCGraph` that emulates the structure of an RBM and adapt the NGC settling process to calculate approximate synaptic weight gradients